Making sure your commercial building is safe on the outside means you can focus on what’s happening on the inside.

 Benefits of Installing a New Commercial Roof

-- Improves the Safety of Your Building – An unsafe roof is a lawsuit waiting to happen.
-When you invest in a new roof, you protect yourself from liability while taking advantage of new materials and innovative construction techniques to keep your people and your building safe.
+- Safety – An unsafe roof is a lawsuit waiting to happen.
+When you invest in commercial roofing you protect yourself from any liabilities while taking advantage of new materials and innovative construction techniques to keep your people and your building safe.

-- Increase Your Building’s Storm Resistance – New materials and installation techniques in the market today make commercial buildings more storm-resistant than ever.
+- Storm Resistance – New materials and installation techniques in the market today make commercial roofing more storm-resistant than ever.
 When you invest in a new commercial roof, it will likely last longer than the roof you had before.

-- Benefit From New Depreciation Rules – Depreciation for roofs may now be immediately expensed on tax forms up to $1,000,000 making your new roof a significant tax deduction.
+- New Depreciation Rules – Depreciation for commercial roofing may now be immediately expensed on tax forms up to $1,000,000 making your new roof a significant tax deduction.

-- Increase Energy Efficiency and Sustainability – New roofs and materials will provide significantly increased energy efficiency.
+- Energy Efficiency – New materials will provide significantly increased energy efficiency.
 This means you’ll see a drop in your HVAC utility bills and more comfortable temperatures inside the building.